North American Income Trust (LON:NAIT) Reaches New 12-Month High – Still a Buy?

-North American Income Trust (LON:NAIT – Get Free Report) shares hit a new 52-week high on Friday .
-The stock traded as high as GBX 369 and last traded at GBX 369, with a volume of 132837 shares changing hands.
-The stock had previously closed at GBX 365.
+Shares of North American Income Trust (LON:NAIT – Get Free Report) reached a new 52-week high on Thursday .
+The company traded as high as GBX 371 and last traded at GBX 363, with a volume of 39411 shares.
+The stock had previously closed at GBX 368.50.

-North American Income Trust (LON:NAIT – Get Free Report) last posted its earnings results on Wednesday, September 24th.
-The company reported GBX 5.97 earnings per share (EPS) for the quarter.
+North American Income Trust (LON:NAIT – Get Free Report) last released its quarterly earnings data on Wednesday, September 24th.
+The company reported GBX 5.97 EPS for the quarter.
 North American Income Trust had a net margin of 88.41% and a return on equity of 12.23%.

 North American Income Trust Company Profile